yavorysynka/zotero-better-bibtex/Configuration.md

 ### extensions.zotero.translators.better-bibtex.suppressTitleCase
 *default: false*

-If you're dead-set on ignoring both the BibTeX/BibLaTeX spec and the Zotero recommendations on title/sentence casing, set this preference to "true" to suppress title casing for English references.
+If you're dead-set on ignoring both BibTeX/BibLaTeX best practice and the Zotero recommendations on title/sentence casing, set this preference to "true" to suppress [title casing for English references](Unnecessarily-complicated-BibTeX-output%3F#mapping-fields).